redwoodjs/redwoodjs-com-archive/docs/graphql.md

 The good thing is that, besides taking care of the annoying stuff for you (namely, mapping your resolvers, which gets annoying fast if you do it yourself!), there's not many gotchas with GraphQL in Redwood.
 GraphQL is GraphQL.
 The only Redwood-specific thing you should really be aware of is [resolver args](#redwoods-resolver-args).

 Since there's two parts to GraphQL in Redwood, the client and the server, we've divided this doc up that way.
 By default, Redwood uses Apollo for both: [Apollo Client](https://www.apollographql.com/docs/react/) for the client and [Apollo Server](https://www.apollographql.com/docs/apollo-server/) for the server, though you can swap Apollo Client out for something else if you want.
-Apollo Server, not so much, but you really shouldn't have to do that unless you want to be on the bleeding edge of the GraphQL spec, in which case, why are you reading this doc anyway?
+Apollo Server, not so much, but you really shouldn't have to do that unless you want to be on the bleeding edge of the [GraphQL spec](https://spec.graphql.org/), in which case, why are you reading this doc anyway?
 Contribute a PR instead!

 ## Client-side

 ### RedwoodApolloProvider

-By default, Redwood Apps come configured with the `RedwoodApolloProvider`.
+By default, Redwood Apps come ready-to-query with the `RedwoodApolloProvider`.
 As you can tell from the name, this Provider wraps [ApolloProvider](https://www.apollographql.com/docs/react/api/react/hooks/#the-apolloprovider-component).
 Ommitting a few things, this is what you'll normally see in Redwood Apps:

 ```js
 // web/src/App.js